Chapter 3.08

 3.08.240 Approval of purchase orders, contracts, contract amendments and change orders.

-(A) The approval authority for all purchase orders, contracts, contract amendments and change orders shall be set forth as follows:
+(A) The approval authority for all purchase orders, contracts, contract amendments, and change orders shall be set forth as follows:

-(3) The City Manager shall have the authority and discretion, up to the amount authorized under subsection (A)(1) of this section, to delegate the authority to review, approve and execute contracts, purchase orders, contract amendments and change orders of goods, materials, supplies and services to specific department representatives based on the needs of the organization.
+(3) The City Manager shall have the authority and discretion, up to the amount authorized under Subsection (A)(1) of this Section, to delegate the authority to review, approve, and execute contracts, purchase orders, contract amendments, and change orders of goods, materials, supplies, and services to specific department representatives based on the needs of the organization.

-The department representative exercising such authority given above shall ensure that the total of all contracts, purchase orders, contract amendments and change orders does not exceed their delegated authority on a single contract or purchase order per fiscal year period, so long as the proper procurement procedures set forth in this chapter have been followed.
+The department representative exercising such authority given above shall ensure that the total of all contracts, purchase orders, contract amendments, and change orders does not exceed their delegated authority on a single contract or purchase order per fiscal year period, so long as the proper procurement procedures set forth in this Chapter have been followed.

-(C) After the effective date of any contract approved by the City Council for the purchase of services, equipment or supplies, the retention of professional services, or work on a public project, the City Manager shall have authority to approve in writing any amendment or change order directing an addition, deletion or revision in such contract, including, without limitation, plans, specifications, and the nature or quantity of services, equipment, supplies or work, so long as the cumulative dollar value of all such change orders relating to any one contract shall not exceed 10 percent of the contract price, unless City Council has authorized a different change order amount for a specific contract.
+(C) After the effective date of any contract approved by the City Council for the purchase of services, equipment or supplies, the retention of professional services, or work on a public project, the City Manager shall have authority to approve in writing any amendment or change order directing an addition, deletion or revision in such contract, including, without limitation, plans, specifications, and the nature or quantity of services, equipment, supplies or work, so long as the cumulative dollar value of all such change orders relating to any one contract shall not exceed 15 percent of the original contract price unless City Council has authorized a different change order amount for a specific contract.

-(D) Any change order exceeding the limitations set forth in subsection (A) of this section shall be submitted to the City Council for approval in the form of a contract amendment or supplemental agreement.
-Such amendment or supplemental agreement shall set forth the amended contract price which will constitute the new contract price for purposes of the authority for City Manager-approved change orders or amendments in accordance with subsection (A) of this section.
+(D) Any change order exceeding the limitations set forth in Subsection (C) of this Section shall be submitted to the City Council for approval in the form of a contract amendment or supplemental agreement.
+Such amendment or supplemental agreement shall set forth the amended contract price, which will constitute the new contract price for purposes of the authority for City Manager-approved change orders or amendments in accordance with Subsection (A) of this Section.
 (Ord.
+1645 § 9, 2024; Ord.
 1599 § 1 (Exh.
 A), 2022; Ord.
 1542 § 1, 2020; Ord.
 1440 § 1, 2013; Ord.
 1425 § 1, 2011; Ord.
 1398 § 2 (Exh.
 A), 2010; Ord.
 1347 § 1, 2008.
 Formerly 3.08.210, 3.08.220)

 3.08.250 Local business preference.